Economy of Israel: After independence

 After statehood, Israel faced a deep economic crisis.
 As well as having to recover from the devastating effects of the 1948 Arab–Israeli War, it also had to absorb hundreds of thousands of Jewish refugees from Europe and almost a million from the Arab world.
 Israel was financially overwhelmed and faced a deep economic crisis, which led to a policy of austerity from 1949 to 1959.
 Unemployment was high, and foreign currency reserves were scarce.

-In 1952, Israel and West Germany signed an agreement stipulating that West Germany was to pay Israel for the persecution of Jews during the Holocaust, and compensate for Jewish property stolen by the Nazis.
-Over the next 14 years, West Germany paid Israel 3 billion marks (equivalent to US$111.5bn in modern currency).
+In 1952, Israel and West Germany signed an agreement stipulating that West Germany was to pay Israel to compensate for Jewish property stolen by the Nazis, material claims during the Holocaust, and absorption of refugees as a result.
+Over the next 14 years, West Germany paid Israel 3 billion marks (around US$714 million according to 1953–1955 conversion rates or equivalent to approximately US$7 billion in modern currency).
 The reparations became a decisive part of Israel's income, comprising as high as 87.5% of Israel's income in 1956.
+Israel never had any formal diplomatic relations with East Germany.
 In 1950, the Israeli government launched Israel Bonds for American and Canadian Jews to buy.
 In 1951, the final results of the bonds program exceeded $52 million.
 Additionally, many American Jews made private donations to Israel, which in 1956 were thought to amount to $100 million a year.
 In 1957, bond sales amounted to 35% of Israel's special development budget.
 Later in the century, Israel became significantly reliant on economic aid from the United States, a country that also became Israel's most important source of political support internationally.

 The proceeds from these sources were invested in industrial and agricultural development projects, which allowed Israel to become economically self-sufficient.
 Among the projects made possible by the aid was the Hadera power plant, the Dead Sea Works, the National Water Carrier, port development in Haifa, Ashdod, and Eilat, desalination plants, and national infrastructure projects.

 After statehood, priority was given to establishing industries in areas slated for development, among them, Lachish, Ashkelon, the Negev and Galilee.
 The expansion of Israel's textile industry was a consequence of the development of cotton growing as a profitable agricultural branch.
 By the late 1960s, textiles were one of the largest industrial branches in Israel, second only to the foodstuff industry.
 Textiles constituted about 12% of industrial exports, becoming the second-largest export branch after polished diamonds.
 In the 1990s, cheap East Asian labor decreased the profitability of the sector.
 Much of the work was subcontracted to 400 Israeli Arab sewing shops.
 As these closed down, Israeli firms, among them Delta, Polgat, Argeman and Kitan, began doing their sewing work in Jordan and Egypt, usually under the QIZ arrangement.
 In the early 2000s, Israeli companies had 30 plants in Jordan.
 Israeli exports reached $370 million a year, supplying such retailers and designers as Marks & Spencer, The Gap, Victoria's Secret, Walmart, Sears, Ralph Lauren, Calvin Klein, and Donna Karan.